 Javier G. Fernandez (Cantabria, Spain) is Assistant Professor at Singapore University of Technology and Design.
 In 2010, at MIT, he developed the “Micro-Masonry”, considered a “breakthrough in tissue engineering”.
 Before moving to Singapore he worked at Harvard University, where he developed Shrilk.
 Shrilk is referred, for example, to as “the future of manufacturing” and “the material that could change the world”.
 He is considered the world’s most outstanding young researcher in materials science by the Bayer Foundation.
 He has also been awarded with the Zwick Science Award for his studies on Mechanical Testing, and best 2008 PhD thesis at the University of Barcelona.

-Senior Lecturer and Co-Leader
+Associate Professor and Co-Leader

 Functional Materials and Microsystems Research Group

 Transparent Wearable Devices

 All electronic devices rely on oxide materials – these are in the form of ultra-thin coatings, often prepared at high temperatures.
 Integration of multifunctional oxide thin layers in stretchable devices would create enhanced functionality and performance.
 This integration has been limited by the brittle nature of oxides and high temperature processing requirements.
 My research lies in effectively combining the two diverse materials together.
 Devices that can be conformally applied to surfaces or worn on a person to act as low-cost sensors for toxic gases or ultra-violet radiation are made possible by this research.
 The ability to combine any functional oxide with biocompatible substrate material creates the potential for biomedical devices to monitor or stimulate nerve cells and organs.
 This is in addition to the immediate potential for consumer electronics applications in wearable electronics.